Pull to refresh

 New Capabilities

 Two years ago, Samsung declared its Galaxy S24 the 'world's first AI phone.'
-On February 25, the company unveiled the Galaxy S26 series in San Francisco with something more ambitious: three competing AI assistants running simultaneously on a single device, a display that physically blocks shoulder surfers at the pixel level, and a processor capable of 100 trillion operations per second.
-Samsung is no longer just adding AI features to phones—it is rebuilding the phone around AI as its organizing principle.
+On February 25, Samsung unveiled the Galaxy S26 with three competing AI assistants running simultaneously, a privacy display that physically blocks shoulder surfers at the pixel level, and a 100-trillion-operation processor.
+The company is rebuilding phones around AI as the core organizing principle.

 Money Moves